spatialdatahub/spatialdatahub.org/README.md

     Anybody who needs to visualize map data.

   How might this change?
     Perhaps it will start with scientists, then move to government and non government agencies, then out to corporations, then possible just the average user.

 What platforms are they on?

   What platforms should I prioritize?
     Scientists will be on desktop and laptop computers most likely in their workplace.
 However, they may begin using the site in the field through their mobile devices, considering that it is a mapping app.
 So both desktop and mobile platforms should be given equal consideration with website development.
 With data location and direction services being proritized on the mobile interface, and data visualization filtering and harvesting being prioritized for desktop devices.

   What operating systems will the be using?
     Hopefully chrome and firefox, probably safari, and some internet explorer users.
 Also whatever the mobile browsers are.

   How can I find out what hardware they have?
     Not certain yet.

   How can I prioritize my development?
     Build the site mobile ready right from the beginning.
 I don't want to have to go back and redo anything extraneously.
 Do it right the first time.

-  What platforms should I prioritize?
-    Scientists will be on desktop and laptop computers most likely in their workplace.
-    However, they may begin using the site in the field through their mobile devices, considering that it is a mapping app.
-So both desktop and mobile platforms should be given equal consideration with website development.
-With data location and direction services being proritized on the mobile interface, and data visualization filtering and harvesting being prioritized for desktop devices.

-  What operating systems will the be using?
-    Hopefully chrome and firefox, probably safari, and some internet explorer users.
-    Also whatever the mobile browsers are.

-  How can I find out what hardware they have?
-    Not certain yet.

-  How can I prioritize my development?
-    Build the site mobile ready right from the beginning.
-I don't want to have to go back and redo anything extraneously.
-Do it right the first time.

 What kind of connectivity do they have?

   Cell, WiFi, fixed broadband?
     In the field I assume cell, or wifi if they are using the app at a field office, and broadband or wifi at work.
 Likely very good connectivity at their workplace and the full spectrum of mobile connectivity, from excellent to nothing at all, for work in the field.

   Offline?
-    Perhaps people will want to do this, but I sort of doubt it.
+    No.

 What data cost can they handle?

   What resource cost is acceptable for the target audience?
     In the office, the data cost shouldn't matter too much, but in the field this could be a problem, especially if they are trying to load large datasets.

   How much do they pay for data?
     I imagine they they will not pay anything for data in their workplace, but in their field, they could completely destroy their data requirements plan with this site.

   How can I measure this?